-We chose the Ponte Vineyard Inn as our family vacation headquarters and it was the perfect setting for us.
+We chose the Ponte Vineyard Inn as our family vacation headquarters.
+I’d originally tried to book the South Coast Winery Resort & Spa, but it was sold out during the busy Christmas season.
+The Ponte Winery proved to be an ideal setting for us.
 Constructed in traditional California mission-style, the Inn features a central lobby/restaurant building with two wings of rooms.
 Think of it as a “U” that flanks a stunning courtyard overlooking the vineyards.

 Our time in Temecula was brief, but we managed to pack in a ton of fun.
 Based on our adventure, I’d suggest the following 2 day itinerary if you plan a weekend getaway from the San Diego area to Temecula.

-One of the elements of traveling with adult children or large parties is that you don’t necessarily arrive all together.
-Staying close to the hotel on day 1 means that everyone can be welcomed as they roll in.
-Including your son who somehow misinterpreted his flight itinerary and arrived at 10 p.m. instead of 10 a.m.!
+One of the elements of traveling with adult children is that you don’t necessarily arrive all together.
+Staying close to the hotel on Day 1 means that everyone can be welcomed as they roll in — even your son who somehow misinterpreted his flight itinerary and arrived at 10 p.m. instead of 10 a.m.!